Ben Cuevas: Fire Island Artist Residency Lecture Series

-Visual AIDS is proud to partner with the Fire Island Artist Residency (FIAR) for an artist talk by Ben Cuevas, who will present his work in conversation with Visual AIDS Programs Director Alex Fialho.
+Visual AIDS partnered with the Fire Island Artist Residency (FIAR) for an artist talk by Ben Cuevas, who presented his work in conversation with Visual AIDS Programs Director Alex Fialho.
 The Visual AIDS/FIAR lecture series brings Visual AIDS Artist+ Members to share their experience with the Fire Island community and the Fire Island Residency artists at the Cherry Grove Community House through a partnership with the Arts Project of Cherry Grove.

 Ben Cuevas writes: "With fiber as my fulcrum, I view knitting as a meditative practice, exploring and challenging the gendered constructs and physical limitations of craft.
 From the political to the metaphysical, my practice is steeped in queer feminist ideologies, with an awareness of the mind, body, and spirit.
 My work spans a wide range of disciplines including installation, sculpture, photography, performance, video and sound.
 Often incorporating several of these elements into any given piece, I make use of digital media as a means of documentation.

 Identity directly influences my work.
 As a queer, male-bodied, HIV-positive artist, blood has a special significance to me, which my installation, Knit Veins: Fiber of Our Being, underscores.
 As I admire and hearken to David Wojnarowicz and Ron Athey, I want to challenge viewers’ fears of HIV and help revive the queer culture lost to AIDS and gentrification, as offered in my installation Ghosts of the Trucks of the West Side Highway.